Note that the laps of lead changes and cautions are from the broadcast, and might be a little off.

 Unfortunately, Juan himself would be fatally injured behind the wheel.
 Oscar Gálvez refused to compete at the 1963 Vuelta de Olavarria, his reason being the terrible weather and the rowdy fans, who had in fact thrown stones at him the last time they had been in town.
-Juan hopped into his 1939 Ford Coupe and started the race, but while approaching an ess bend just past the race’s halfway point he hit a mud pile and rolled.
+Juan hopped into his 1939 Ford Coupe and started the race, but while approaching an ess bend just past the race’s halfway point he hit a pile of mud and rolled.
 Juan, who wasn’t wearing a seatbelt, was ejected from the car and killed instantly, though his acompañante survived.
 This crash was blamed on poor road conditions.
 Not even the Juan Gálvez memorial run one month later on a completely paved circuit went without tragedy, though the race itself was remarkable, being the first broadcasted Turismo Carretera event in history.
 During the race, Joaquín Deporte and his acompañante Joaquín González were both killed when their car rolled.
 Ford had been dominating Turismo Carretera as of recent, and the death of Gálvez ended that dominance.

 By the mid 1960s, the 1930s coupes that had been used for so long were beginning to look outdated.
 Turismo Carretera needed better, and they quickly found it in a variant of the muscle cars that were popular during the times.
 Sleek and powerful, these cars, sometimes developed in house and sometimes not, were expensive, leading to decreased fields.
 However, it did also cause something else: the introduction of the manufacturer IKA.
 During the 1960s, IKA was a subsidiary of Kaiser, though it has since been purchased by Renault.
 IKA cars lined the grids during the mid to late 1960s, their powerful engines leaving the cars of old in the dust.
-The introduction of a sports prototype partially owned by IKA called the Liebre Tornado made the usage of other manufacturers silly for some time.
+The introduction of a sports prototype partially owned by IKA called the Liebre Tornado made the usage of other manufacturers silly for a short time.

 1968 started off poorly for the Turismo Carretera.
 A disagreement had caused fields to dwindle, and only around 25 cars, mostly series fulltimers, showed up to the opener at Buenos Aires, by this point renamed the Autódromo Juan Gálvez.
 The frontrunners had started using the new Liebre Tornado, with Fords, Chevys, and Peugeots filling a few positions as well.
-Unfortunately, Turismo Carretera would have more important things to worry about, as the fifth race of the year, Balcarce-Loberia, proved to be a game changer.
+Unfortunately, Turismo Carretera would have more important things to worry about, as the fifth race of the year, the Vuelta De Balcarce-Loberia, proved to be a game changer.